-ATIB and Batangas Container Terminal is certified compliant with the International Ship and Port Facility Security (ISPS) Code issued by the Office for Transportation Security, DOTC valid until October 2017 and July 2017 respectively.
+ATIB and Batangas Container Terminal is certified compliant with the International Ship and Port Facility Security (ISPS) Code issued by the Office for Transportation Security, DOTC.

 Batangas Supply Base

 On February 13, 2007, ATIB entered into a contract to lease the Main Passenger Terminal Building for the purpose of operating a supply base for companies engaged in oil and gas exploration.
 The contract was initially effective for five (5) years, and has been renewed to be effective until 19 October 2015.
 The agreement for this facility was included in the "Contract for the Management, Operation, Maintenance and Development of Phase I, Port of Batangas" which was renewed dated 2 October 2015 for a term of 10 years from 01 October 2015 until 30 September 2025.